scpages/mining_olverlay/README.md

 Inspired by [rainbowramen.github.io/sc-mining-hud](https://rainbowramen.github.io/sc-mining-hud/) — this is a live overlay version that reads your HUD automatically so you never have to type anything.

+> **Work in progress** — this tool is still in development and not yet finished.
+It has only been tested on the **DRAKE Golem** ship.
+Other ships, resolutions, or HUD layouts may not work correctly.
+Feedback and bug reports are welcome.

 ---

 ## Install — step by step